eX Modelo

 The eX Modelo school

-During this week, you will learn a step by step model exploration methodology, including innovative sensitivity analysis, calibration, and validation techniques.
-This school will be organized around a strong theoretical component, various individual and group practical sessions, challenges, and moments to share about modelling practices.
-You will be invited to apply those techniques as we go, on a case study model adapted just for you!
-Invited speakers will also be presenting actual applications of these techniques in various fields of study (ecology, geography, epidemiology...), and time slots will be open in the programme for you to apply what you learned on your own model (if you have one, not mandatory at all!), with our help if necessary.
+During this workshop, after a general introduction on complex systems modelling and simulation, you will learn a step by step model exploration methodology, including state-of-the-art calibration, validation, optimisation and sensitivity analysis techniques.
+This school will be organized around a strong theoretical component and various practical sessions.
+You will be invited to apply those techniques as we go, on a case study model adapted just for you.
+An optional additional day will be open on Wednesday for you to to apply what you learned on your own model (if you have one, not mandatory at all!), with our technical support to integrate it into OpenMOLE.

 All the techniques you will learn during the school will be implemented through the OpenMOLE platform, which has been developed as an open source software at the Complex Systems Institute in Paris since 2008.